-Susan EastmanAssociate Professor of the Practice of Bible and Christian Formation; Director of the Doctor of Theology Program
+Susan EastmanAssociate Research Professor of New Testament; Director of the Doctor of Theology Program

 Duke Divinity School